March 10, 2020

 This page contains information about Three Rivers College’s preparations, actions, and response regarding COVID-19, including information about the move to Virtual Learning and the virtual resources we are providing to our students.
 This page will be updated as needed and when information becomes available.

-All College locations are closed to the public through April 6, 2020.
+All College locations are closed to the public through until May 4, 2020.
 Virtual instruction will continue.
 We offer remote services to students and employees via email, phone and the website

 Beginning Monday, March 23, and continuing throughout the Spring semester, most Three Rivers College classes will move to virtual instruction.

 Any questions regarding academic instruction should be sent to the individual instructor or to the appropriate department chairperson.
 Students can also contact the Welcome Center at 573-840-9605 or email email@example.com.